 The Latin Commentary on the Revelation of the Apostle John

-This work, written between the sixth and eighth century, also knows the ad metalla tradition but places John’s exile 23 years after the ascension, which could correspond to the end of Claudius’s reign, providing some confirmatory evidence that Victorinus’s source did so also.
+This work, written between the sixth and eighth century, also knows the ad metalla tradition but places John’s exile in the twenty-third year after the ascension, which would correspond to the end of Claudius’s reign, providing some confirmatory evidence that Victorinus’s source did so also.

 Apringius’s Tractate on the Apocalypse